Explore Hong Kong

 Victoria Peak

-Admission: Tram fares are HK$37 for a single and HK$48 return (adults) The Peak Tram runs every day, including Sundays and public holidays, between 7am and midnight.
-The tram departs every 10-15 minutes
+Admission: Tram fares for a round trip are HK$45 (adults), and HK$20 (children).
+There are other combined ticket deals available.
+The Peak Tram runs every day, including Sundays and public holidays, between 7am and midnight.
+The tram departs every 10-15 minutes.

 Hong Kong Disneyland